"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

-Despite the higher performance of the closed-source models we studied (GPT-4.1, Gemini) on low-quality images, we argue that open-source models (e.g., Llama, Molmo) will be more fruitful to develop reliable VLMs for BLV people's needs, like product identification.
-Closed-source models are limited to prompt engineering---which is insufficient for handling distorted images---and fine-tuning for improving performance.
-While such black-box APIs for VLMs allow for limited fine-tuning on specialized data, closed-source models offer far less flexibility since details regarding the model architecture, training data, and how the tuning is done (i.e., what weights are frozen; loss function used) are not disclosed.
-Moreover, closed-source models may leak private data~\cite{loizos2025anthropic, emilyforlini2025backlash}, compromising data privacy that our survey respondents strongly desired.
-In contrast, open-source models make the model's architecture and training details available to researchers\footnote{Molmo goes further and makes training data available; Llama does not.}, along with preserving privacy if run locally.
-However, our results show that the open-source models have a large performance gap to narrow; we propose two promising directions to reduce this gap.
+While the studied closed-source models (i.e., GPT-4.1, Gemini) perform better on low-quality images, open-source models (i.e., Llama, Molmo) are likely more fruitful for developing reliable VLMs that meet BLV people's needs.
+Closed-source models are limited to prompt engineering---which is insufficient for handling distorted images---and fine-tuning to improve performance.
+While black-box APIs for closed-source VLMs allow limited fine-tuning on provided data, they offer far less flexibility, as details about the model architecture, training data, and the tuning process (e.g., which weights are frozen and the loss function used) are not disclosed.
+Moreover, closed-source models may leak private data \cite{loizos2025anthropic, emilyforlini2025backlash}, compromising data privacy that our survey respondents strongly desired.
+In contrast, open-source models make the model's architecture and training details available to researchers\footnote{Molmo goes further and makes training data available \cite{deitke2025molmo-cvpr}, while Llama only provides high-level descriptions of their dataset \cite{grattafiori2024llama}.}, while preserving privacy when run locally.
+To narrow the performance gap between open- and closed-source models, we propose three areas of research across the VLM pipeline: data curation, training objectives, and inference-time techniques.